 Best Cold Sandwich Cheese: Swiss

 The flavor is gentle enough for turkey and ham sandwiches but present enough that you know it is there.
 Bland cheeses like American singles add texture but no character.
-Swiss gives you character at a volume that supports rather than dominates.

 For cold subs and hoagies, Swiss cheese stays firm at room temperature for hours.
 It does not sweat or go greasy like softer cheeses when a sandwich sits in a lunchbox.
-That structural stability matters for make-ahead sandwiches.

 One note: "Swiss cheese" in the American sense is a generic style.
 For better flavor, look for imported Emmental or Jarlsberg, which use the same eye-forming process but have more depth.